mm6/ethereum-lab3-hardhat/README.md

 of many Decentralized Finance (DeFi) applications.
 We will interact with the contract using MetaMask.
 This ERC20 token contract has been slightly modified from Lab 2.
 It contains a fallback function that is called from MetaMask.

+In Part C, we will experiment with the DeFi Llama application programmer interface (API).

 **Deliverable:**

 Please compile your answers to questions E0 through E13 into a single PDF file named ‘Lab3.pdf’.
 Ensure that the file is well-organized and properly labeled.
 Submit this single PDF file to Canvas.

 ## Part A. 3 Points.
 Using MetaMask to interact with a Hardhat network running locally.
+We are avoiding any use of the Ethereum Mainnet.

 1. In an empty directory named Lab3_MetaMask, begin by setting up an npm package.
 When prompted, hit return and select the defaults.
 ```